 There are several zero-deposit schemes running in the UK, at least one of which is endorsed by the RLA.
 Each one is administered in a slightly different way, so it’s important that you are aware of how the scheme you choose to work with operates.

 Landlords must explain to tenants exactly how the product they have purchased works.
 Without accurate information, tenants can’t make an informed decision about whether the scheme is right for them.
-It must be made clear that if a landlord claims for damages at the end of the tenancy, the tenant is still liable and must foot the bill.
+It must be made clear that if a landlord claims for damages at the end of the tenancy, the tenant is still liable and must make a payment.

 Not all Zero Deposit Schemes are Created Equal